Sixth form: Scotland

 In the Scottish education system, the final year of school is known as Sixth Year or S6.
-During this year, students typically study Advanced Higher and/or Higher courses in a wide range of subjects, taking SQA exams at the end of both S5 and S6.
+During this year, students typically study Advanced Higher and/or Higher courses in a wide range of subjects, taking QS exams at the end of both S5 and S6.
 Pupils in Scotland may leave once they have reached the age of 16; those who reach 16 before 30 September may leave after national examinations in May, whilst those who are 16 by the end of February may leave the previous Christmas.

 It is not essential for candidates to do a sixth year if they wish to attend a Scottish university, as they have obtained adequate Higher grades in S5 and may apply and receive acceptance, though this is conditional on being successful in the examinations.
 However, the vast majority of Scottish students return for S6 if they plan to attend university.
 Some English universities will also accept Scottish students who have obtained adequate Higher grades in S5.
 It was announced in December 2008 that, as from 2010, UCAS will increase the number of points awarded to those who achieve Highers and Advanced Highers.

 In some cases, particularly in independent schools, the term sixth form is also used for the last two years of secondary education.